How can we cope with funerals and bereavement during coronavirus?

 Currently guidelines say that funerals should continue as normally as possible.
-However, families are being asked to restrict attendance to ‘close family members’.
+However, families are being asked to restrict attendance to 30 close family members.
 This is to reduce the risk of spreading coronavirus to attendees and staff involved in the ceremony.

-While it is possible to have a pre- or post-funeral ceremonies, they have to follow the new social distancing and gathering guidelines, which means that only 6 people from different households can attend.
+It is possible to have a pre- or post-funeral ceremonies (commemorative events), they have to follow social distancing and gathering guidelines, which means that only 6 people from different households can attend.
 It might be a good idea to wait until the restrictions on gatherings have reduced for a proper ceremony.

 We asked Dignity Funerals for their best advice and guidance on what to do when faced with funerals and bereavement during coronavirus.

 Here you can can find answers the most common questions on:

 - The situation at crematoriums, cemeteries and memorial sites

 - Coping with grief and bereavement during isolation